 If you're heading to the mountains for the 2020–2021 ski season, be sure to check for the most up-to-date information from the resort you plan to visit.
 While the slopes are open, many have limited options for accommodations and indoor dining, as well as new guidelines regarding advance tickets and face masks.

-Just an hour northwest of Las Vegas sits Lee Canyon, a snowy destination for skiers, snowboarders, tubers, snow shoers, and fun in the snow.
-With a base elevation of 8,510 feet, Lee Canyon gives snow bunnies a chance to ski 11 trails from bunny trails to four double black diamonds, with four lifts servicing the mountain.
-New for the 2019/2020 season, the 10,000-square-foot Hillside Lodge with an outdoor heated terrace and patio dining spaces, a ski-in, ski-out bar, a bistro, expanded restroom facilities, and a renovated Bighorn Grill.
-Skiing at Lee Canyon generally opens in late November or early December and closes in April.
+Just an hour northwest of Las Vegas sits Lee Canyon, a snowy destination for skiers, snowboarders, tubers, snowshoers, and fun in the snow.
+With a base elevation of 8,510 feet, Lee Canyon gives snow bunnies a chance to ski 27 runs from bunny trails to double black diamonds, with four lifts servicing the mountain.
+The 10,000-square-foot Hillside Lodge is equipped with an outdoor heated terrace and patio dining spaces; a ski-in, ski-out bar; a bistro; expanded restroom facilities; and a renovated Bighorn Grill.

 Brian Head Ski Area

 Brian Head, about 200 miles northeast of Las Vegas in Utah, is close enough to Vegas that you can make it a day trip, although you might be too exhausted after a day of skiing to drive back.
 With an annual average snowfall of nearly 360 inches, Brian Head spans 650 acres over two connected mountains—Giant Steps and Navajo—offering 71 runs that are evenly split into easy, moderate, and difficult.
 On Fridays and Saturdays, night skiing is available until 9 p.m. for late starters who want to enjoy the mountain at twilight.